- Download our Moving to Bangkok Guide (PDF)

 Naturally, these estates favour families moving to Bangkok rather than single expats.
 They are generally quiet and safe to live in, and some of these areas also play host to some excellent international schools.
 The downside is having to contend with a daily commute to and from work.

-There are, however, some areas which offer free-standing houses that are closer to the city.
-Demand for real estate in these areas is high, though, meaning that properties are more expensive and are a bit closer together than houses in areas further from the city centre.
+There are, however, some areas which offer freestanding houses that are closer to the city.
+Demand for real estate in these areas is high, though, meaning that properties are pricier and are a bit closer together than houses in areas further from the city centre.
 These places often have easy access to public transport as well as amenities such as shopping centres, schools, hospitals, parks and tourist attractions.